 - List price is expensive.

-If you’re in the market for a pressure cooker and an air fryer, this model is a good choice.
-If you make yogurt, you might want to consider getting another model and then get a separate air fryer lid from Instant Pot.
+If you’re in the market for a pressure cooker and an air fryer, this model is a good choice – I love mine and use it all the time.
+If you make yogurt, you can use the Sous Vide button to accomplish the same thing.

 Instant Pot Pro Crisp + Air Fryer